Stoke Park, Buckinghamshire: The estate

 The estate is listed Grade II on the Register of Historic Parks and Gardens.

+In June 2014, Stoke Park hosted an outdoor charity concert for SportsAid which featured a performance by Sir Elton John.

+An extensive programme of restoration was carried out following the acquisition of the estate by Reliance Industries in April 2021.

 The club

 The estate was used as a private residence until 1908 when Nick "Pa" Lane Jackson, founder of the Corinthian Sporting Club (Corinthian F.C.), purchased the estate and turned it into the UK's first country club.
 One of his initial objectives was to commission the famous amateur golfer and course architect Harry Colt (who also designed Pinevalley, Wentworth, Sunningdale, Muirfield and Royal Portrush) to design the golf course.
 The golf course, along with the tennis courts and the conversion of the mansion, were all completed within eight months.

 In 1908, the club's first president was Prince Albert of Schleswig-Holstein and the first vice president was the Right Honourable Earl Howe.
 The committee also included Lord Chesterfield, Lord Kinnoull and Lord Decies.

 In his 1910 book, The Golf Courses of the British Isles, Bernard Darwin wrote: